ssllabs/ssllabs-scan/ssllabs-api-docs.md

 This document explains the SSL Labs Assessment APIs, which can be used to test SSL servers available on the public Internet.

 The protocol is based on HTTP and JSON.
 All invocations of the API should use the GET method and specify the parameters in the query string, as documented below.
 The results will be returned in the response body as a JSON payload.

-### Expected Changes ###

-We are fine-tuning this API at the moment; small changes should be expected.
-The following changes are planned:

-* Don't allow clearCache for a short time (e.g., 30 seconds) after an assessment is complete.

-### Do not hardcode SSL Labs IP addresses ###
-We're constantly working to improve SSL Labs, and that often means that the underlying IP addresses change.
-For best results, do not hardcode SSL Labs IP addresses in your code.

-The best way to use SSL Labs is to resolve our hostname once for every test, then continue to use the same IP address for that particular test.
-This approach will ensure consistent responses even if we use a DNS RR deployment with short TTL times.
-That said, the next version of SSL Labs operates as a cluster; this generally means that you should get consistent results no matter which node you hit.

-But please do ensure that you have enabled session caching in your client/library.
-Our load balancer will always send the same SSL session to the same node.

 ### Terms and Conditions ###